 the extra bloat isn’t worth it.

-Regardless, the difference in performance between the two versions ($\approx 1$s) is insignificant compared to the overall difference between Python and C/Rust.
-Even with the faster version, the Rust code is $\approx 65$ times faster than Python.
+Regardless, the difference in performance between the two versions ( s) is insignificant compared to the overall difference between Python and C/Rust.
+Even with the faster version, the Rust code is times faster than Python.

 Why?
 Mainly because Python is a loosely typed, interpreted language.
 This means that the Python interpreter (CPython), has to translate Python code into something easily executable by your computer, on-the-fly.
 It does this by quickly compiling Python code into a generalized form of assembly, called Python bytecode, which we just looked at.